 What's the program like?

 Your voice: it’s your instrument.
-Explore the world of contemporary vocal music in your pick of style: pop/rock/country, R&B, jazz, musical theater, or a cappella.
+Explore the world of contemporary vocal music in your choice of style: pop/rock/country, R&B, jazz, musical theater, or a cappella.
 Open to vocalists, singer-songwriters, and instrumentalists who sing, this four-day program will provide you with instruction in vocal technique, style, performance skills, singing with a band, group singing, and a cappella performance.

 Workshops to choose from include recording techniques, microphone/PA technology, jazz improvisation, pop/R&B improvisation, songwriting, auditioning, and a cappella arranging.